-The Summer Program is a relatively intensive 6-week program, during which qualified participants receive an interesting and enjoyable introduction to biostatistics, epidemiology, and public health research.
+The Summer Program is an intensive 6-week program, during which qualified participants receive an interesting and enjoyable introduction to biostatistics, epidemiology, and public health research.
 This program is designed to expose undergraduates to the use of quantitative methods for biological, environmental, and medical research.
-Download the Summer Program brochure & the 2016 program schedule.

 During the course of the program, students will: